corbtastik/atlas-osb/README.md

 Do you like cloud-native automation (*I know you do, you devOps diva*)?
 Bespoke processes and manual provisioning gotcha a little melancholy?
 Well turn that frown upside down buttercup, things are looking up :sunny:

-In this sample we'll take a no-fluff looksy at machining MongoDB clusters with the [Atlas Open Service Broker](https://github.com/mongodb/mongodb-atlas-service-broker) on Kubernetes.
+In this sample we'll take a looksy at machining MongoDB clusters with the [Atlas Open Service Broker](https://github.com/mongodb/mongodb-atlas-service-broker) on Kubernetes.
 This is one of three ways to integrate with MongoDB [Atlas](https://www.mongodb.com/cloud/atlas) to automate managing Clusters.
 The other two are [Terraform](https://www.terraform.io/docs/providers/mongodbatlas/index.html) and the native [Atlas API](https://docs.atlas.mongodb.com/api/).
 We'll grok those in another post on-down the road.

 Whatcha need